LVT 1620 FAQ

 The prints are so tight that you will never see the individual pixels on the print.
 They are truly amazing prints to see!

-The ultra-high resolutions are enhanced by the continuos tone nature of film.
-The LVT uses all films to its fullest potential.
+The ultra-high resolutions are enhanced by the continuous tone nature of film.
+The LVT uses film to its fullest potential.

 Continuous tone film recorders offer extremely smooth gradations and subtle transitions that are not possible on other devices.